bcc-code/bcc-documentation-base/docs/deploying-site/action.md

 Default: `src/components`

 ### public <Badge type="warning" text="v3 or later" vertical="middle" />
-Wheter or not the documentation will be publicly available or not (works only for private repositories)
+Whether the documentation will be [publicly available](./README.md#make-documentation-publicly-available) or not (works only for private repositories)

 Type: `bool`